-The vast majority of the hardware and software the Exchange uses with respect to its operations, including the software used to generate and disseminate the ToM and cToM data feeds has been developed in-house and the cost of such development is depreciated over time.
-Accordingly, the Exchange included Depreciation costs related to depreciated hardware and software used to generate and disseminate the ToM and cToM data feeds.
+The vast majority of the software the Exchange uses for its operations to generate and disseminate the ToM and cToM data feeds has been developed inhouse over an extended period.
+This software development also requires quality assurance and thorough testing to ensure the software works as intended.
+Hardware used to generate and disseminate the ToM and cToM data feeds, which includes servers and other physical equipment the Exchange purchased.
+Accordingly, the Exchange included depreciation costs related to depreciated hardware and software used to generate and disseminate the ToM and cToM data feeds.
 The Exchange also included in the Depreciation costs certain budgeted improvements that the Exchange intends to capitalize and depreciate with respect to the ToM and cToM data feeds in the near-term.
 As with the other allocated costs in the Exchange's updated Cost Analysis, the Depreciation cost was therefore narrowly tailored to depreciation related to the ToM and cToM data feeds.

-The Exchange also notes that this allocation differs from its affiliated markets due to a number of factors, such as the age of physical assets and software (e.g., older physical assets and software were previously depreciated and removed from the allocation), or certain system enhancements that required new physical assets and software, thus providing a higher contribution to the depreciated cost.
+The Exchange notes that this allocation differs from its affiliated